Brazil’s COVID crisis is a warning to the whole world, scientists say

 But many Brazilians have little faith in a government led by a president who has sabotaged lockdowns, repeatedly downplayed the threat of the virus and promoted untested remedies long after scientists said they clearly did not work.

-Just last week, the president spoke dismissively of masks, which are among the best defenses to curb contagion, claiming that they are harmful to children, causing headaches and difficulty concentrating.
+Just last week, the president spoke dismissively of masks, which are among the best defences to curb contagion, claiming that they are harmful to children, causing headaches and difficulty concentrating.

 Even if it proves effective, it will be too late for many.